SMALL BUSINESS RESOURCES

 - When an amount has been outstanding beyond 12 months, you can write it off and claim GST credits

 Reckon does not provide tax or legal advice.
-Information in this blog should not be relied upon as professional advice.
-For your individual circumstances you should consult with your own professional adviser, tax expert, or lawyer.
+Information on this page should not be relied upon as professional advice.
+For your individual circumstances, you should consult with your own professional adviser, tax expert, or lawyer.

 Download our free invoicing template